strikles/blog/content/post/20-june-2020/index.md

 16:34pm - Illegal sentence of having my meal sabotaged to force me to commit suicide instead by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my inner ear.

 16:36pm - Illegal sentence of having my meal sabotaged to force me to commit suicide instead by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my inner ear.

+16:37pm - Illegal sentence of having my meal sabotaged to force me to commit suicide instead by stabbing myself in the ear with a screwdriver by forcing me to feel repetitive nociceptive stimuli in my inner ear.